akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

 An actor in Akka always belongs to a parent.
 Typically, you create an actor by calling  @java[`getContext().actorOf()`]@scala[`context.actorOf()`].
 Rather than creating a "freestanding" actor, this injects the new actor as a child into an already existing tree: the creator actor becomes the
 _parent_ of the newly created _child_ actor.
 You might ask then, who is the parent of the _first_ actor you create?

 As illustrated below, all actors have a common parent, the user guardian.
 New actor instances can be created under this actor using `system.actorOf()`.
 As we covered in the @scala[[QuickStart Guide](https://developer.lightbend.com/guides/akka-quickstart-scala/)]@java[[QuickStart Guide](https://developer.lightbend.com/guides/akka-quickstart-java/)], creation of an actor returns a reference that is a valid URL.
-So, for example, if we create an actor named `someActor` with `system.actorOf`, its reference will include the path `/user/someActor`.
+So, for example, if we create an actor named `someActor` with `system.actorOf(..., "someActor")`, its reference will include the path `/user/someActor`.

 ![box diagram of the architecture](diagrams/actor_top_tree.png)